 Though legislative progress, for the moment, has been held in a political tug of war, Serbia has been making small steps in the right direction.
 Imports have been legalised, hemp is being cultivated as we speak and there are more pro-cannabis legislators in parliament than ever before.

-Change is inevitable and the tides of public opinion may quickly swing in favour of pro-legalisation as neighbouring Balkan countries implement cannabis treatments.
+Cannabis reform and change is inevitable and the tides of public opinion may quickly swing in favour of pro-legalisation as neighbouring Balkan countries implement cannabis treatments.
 Progress comes from struggle and it is clear that IRKA, activists and patients are not giving up anytime soon.